Absoluteness via Resurrection: Introduction

-The remaining part of Section~\ref{sec:introduction} will recall some standard terminology and some well-known results needed in the latter part of this paper.
-Section~\ref{sec:absoluteness} introduces the definitions of these new forcing axioms with their basic properties, and proves the main theorem.
+The remaining part of Section~\ref{sec:introduction} recalls some standard terminology.
+Section \ref{sec:backgrounds} presents determinacy axioms for class games and the concept of weak iterability, which will be necessary in later sections.
+Section~\ref{sec:absoluteness} introduces the definition of the iterated resurrection axioms together with their basic properties, and proves Theorem \ref{thm:absoluteness} stating that the axioms $\RA_\alpha(\Gamma)$ for $\alpha$ infinite produce a generic absoluteness result for $H_{\gamma^+}$ (with $\gamma=\gamma_\Gamma$ depending on $\Gamma$).
 Section~\ref{sec:uplifting} develops the necessary technical devices for the consistency proofs of the axioms $\RA_\alpha(\Gamma)$.
-These proofs are carried over in section~\ref{sec:consistency} adapting the consistency proofs for the resurrection axioms introduced in~\cite{hamkins:resurrection_uplifting} to this new setting of iterated resurrection.
+These proofs are carried out in Section~\ref{sec:consistency} adapting the consistency proofs for the resurrection axioms introduced in~\cite{hamkins:resurrection_uplifting} to our new setting.
+Section \ref{sec:resurrection_open} outlines the main possible directions of further research on the topic.